George-Ogden/concurrent-language/README.md

 ```
 `log.tsv` contains the headers `name`, `args` and `duration` where `duration` is the runtime in nanoseconds.

-_The benchmarking scripts were modified for the multi-core benchmarking to ensure the correct CPUs were used.
-The Python script was also slightly modified to include the extra time to set up multiple cores._
 # Scripts
 The main script is `./scripts/benchmark_visualization.py`.
 All other scripts are used to generate the code size coefficients.